Les Paul Special Tribute - Humbucker - Worn White Satin

 It makes the guitar extremely light, comfortable, and ergonomic.
 When it comes to tone, these guitars offer a sweet, smooth tone that evokes the classic Les Paul.

 Many of these guitars are modeled after Les Paul’s customs.
-The original Gibson Les Paul is extremely collectible.
+The original Gibson Les Paul is exceptionally collectible.
 Millions of people desire to own one, and these guitars are no exception.

 Because the original Les Paul is so famous and collectible, guitars with alternate wood tops may eventually become legends.
-It is important to note that Tribute guitars may be discontinued at any time.
+It is important to note that Tribute guitars may be discontinued anytime.

 Mahogany body